Protocentral/protocentral_healthypi_v4/docs/operating_healthypiv4.md

 [Pulse oximetry](https://en.wikipedia.org/wiki/Pulse_oximetry) is an optical method of non-invasively measuring the oxygen content in the blood.
 This is achieved with the help of a finger-clip probe that contains some LEDs on one side of the clip and a photo-detector on the other side.

 The LEDs emit light in the red and IR wavelengths.
-Some of these are absorbed by the blood and the rest is transmitted through to the other side of  the finger, which is is picked up by the photo-detector.
+Some of these are absorbed by the blood and the rest is transmitted through to the other side of  the finger, which is picked up by the photo-detector.
 The Pulse Oximetry front-end measures this variance in the transmitted light intensity to display the [Photoplethysmogram (PPG)](https://en.wikipedia.org/wiki/Photoplethysmogram) signal.
 SpO2 is a computed value derived from the Red and IR PPG signal.

 To start measuring, simply plug-in the provided SpO2 finger-clip probe to the DB9 connector on the HealthyPi v4 board.
 If the probe is properly plugged in, you should see a Red glow inside the probe.